 All this work is ably supported by the staff of our outstanding library whose collections include some major theatre archives, a comprehensive collection of Shakespeare on film and access to all of the electronic and microfilm resources required for the study of the works, times and impact of Shakespeare.

-Well established links with the Royal Shakespeare Company and the Shakespeare Birthplace Trust allows access to further collections and archives.
+Being based in the heart of shakespeare's Stratford upon Avon, with well established links with the Royal Shakespeare Company and the Shakespeare Birthplace Trust allows access to further collections and archives unavailable elsewhere.

 During the Autumn and Spring terms, the Institute runs a series of Thursday seminars which are given by members of staff and invited speakers.
 Some examples of these are shown below.